‘Atomic Habits’ by James Clear

 If you’re spending too much money on electronics, quit reading reviews of the latest tech gear.

-• This practice is an inversion of the 1st Law of Behavior Change.
+If you’re playing too many video games, unplug the console and put it in a closet after each use. - This practice is an inversion of the 1st Law of Behavior Change.
 Rather than make it obvious, you can make it invisible.
 I’m often surprised by how effective simple changes like these can be.
 Remove a single cue and the entire habit often fades away.

 THE 2nd LAW — Make It Attractive